 In a situation where the service charge has already been demanded from the previous owner and they have not paid you would not usually be personally liable for the arrears.
 Strange as it may seem, your landlord may still be able to take action to forfeit the lease.
 A critical element of leasehold conveyancing for your conveyancer to ensure to have an up to date clear service charge receipt before completion of your purchase.
 If you have a mortgage this is likely to be a requirement of your lender.

 If you purchase part way through an accounting year you may be liable for charges not yet demanded even if they relate to a period prior to your purchase.
 In such circumstances your conveyancer would normally arrange for the seller to set aside some money to cover their part of the period (usually called a service charge retention).

-Moss Nook Conveyancing for Leasehold Flats - A selection of Questions you should ask Prior to buying
+Moss Nook Conveyancing for Leasehold Flats - Sample of Questions you should ask Prior to Purchasing

 The prefered form of lease arrangement is if the freehold interest is in the ownership of the leaseholders.
 In this arrangement the tenants benefit from control and although a managing agent is usually employed where the building is bigger than a house conversion, the managing agent acts for the leaseholders themselves.
 Who manages the building?
 How much is the annual maintenance fee and ground rent?